Jameszzyyyyy/cse15l-lab-reports/lab5/lab-report-5-week-10.md

 - **Which one is correct & How to fix**

-Between these two results, I would say that mine is more likely to be the correct one because there are `:` and texts outside the parentheses and behind the brackets in the test file `194.md`, the link is not valid.
-Therefore, we should add some codes to check if there is text between bracket and parenthesis, and see if parenthesis is right after the bracket.
+Between these two results, I would say that mine is more likely to be the correct one because there are `:` and texts outside the parentheses and behind the `closeBracket` in the test file `194.md`, the link is not valid.
+Therefore, we should add some codes to check if there is text between `closeBracket` and `openParen`, and see if `openParen` is right after the `closeBracket`.

 ![Image](https://github.com/Jameszzyyyyy/cse15l-lab-reports/blob/main/lab5/194fix.png?raw=true)